 - Read a welcome letter from our director, Erik Owens

-- Keep in touch by subscribing to our weekly newsletter and following us on Instagram and Facebook.
+- Keep in touch by subscribing to our weekly newsletter and following us on Instagram.
 You can also read past issues of our newsletter.

-- Review approved courses, including approved Spring 2023 courses, or a complete list of all approved courses offered in any semester.
+- Review the list of approved Fall 2023 courses, or a complete list of all approved courses offered in any semester.

 - Meet our Peer Advisors, who help majors and minors understand grad requirements, course registration, study abroad, and more.